How to deal with benefits and claims

 Housing Benefit payments

-The LHA scheme in Northern Ireland is different from the scheme in England, Scotland and Wales.
-Claimants can choose if they want their benefit paid directly to themselves or to their landlord.
+A claimant can choose if they want their Housing Benefit paid directly to themselves or to their landlord.

 - Where Housing Benefit is paid to the tenant it is paid 2 weeks in arrears.